yoursunny/ndn6-tools/register-prefix-remote.md

 * The local node can accept registrations from others at `/localhop/nfd` prefix, and still use this tool to send registrations to specified remote node(s).
 * The local node can connect to multiple remote nodes, and send different registrations to each remote node.

+This tool can also send prefix unregistration commands.
+The main use case is unsetting the automatic `/ndn/broadcast` prefix so that broadcast Interests do not reach the local node.

 ## Usage

 ```bash